Symphony at Bronzeville

 A review of state inspection reports of Symphony at Bronzeville reveals a pattern of poor care and repeat violations related to nutrition and hydration of residents.
 Inspectors continue to cite the facility for failing to provide suitable food or water supervision following physician orders, as well as give access to the resources necessary for residents to eat or drink.
 All the while, few penalties or accountability enforcements have settled into place.

-- Again, in November, 2017, the facility was cited for failing to give 10 of 11 residents enough fluids to keep them healthy and prevent dehydration although doctors shared prior concerns about fluid intakes.
-Inspectors were not able to locate water pitchers available to residents for hydration and rather than fixing the issue, staff responded that they simply "did not know why they weren't available."
-In addition, several residents were observed eating and feeding themselves without any assistance when they required extensive help of one staff member.
+- Again, in November 2017, the facility was cited for failing to give 10 of 11 residents enough fluids to keep them healthy and prevent dehydration, although doctors shared prior concerns about fluid intake.
+Inspectors were not able to locate water pitchers available to residents for hydration and rather than fixing the issue, staff responded that they simply “did not know why they weren’t available.”
+In addition, several residents were observed eating and feeding themselves without any assistance when they required extensive help from one staff member.